A Fast Row-Stochastic Decentralized Method for Distributed Optimization Over Directed Graphs: Introduction

 \textit{Contributions:} In this paper, we propose a fast row-stochastic decentralized algorithm, referred to as FRSD, to solve distributed consensus optimization problems over directed communication networks.
 FRSD employs only row-stochastic weights, and we show that when $\{f_i\}_{i=1}^n$ are strongly convex and smooth, FRSD iterate sequence corresponding to a constant stepsize converges to the optimal consensus decision with a linear rate.
-While previous \sa{row-stochastic methods~\cite{xin2019distributedNEST,xi2018linear,xin2019frost,lu2020nesterov}} crucially depend on the gradient tracking technique to establish linear rate, in this paper we achieve the same result through introducing a novel momentum term \sa{which leads to \emph{implicit} gradient tracking}, \sa{i.e., FRSD does \emph{not} employ gradient tracking \emph{explicitly} at the node level through the use of $\nabla f_{i}(\bm{x}_{i}(k+1))$ and $\nabla f_{i}(\bm{x}_{i}(k))$ for any node $i\in\cV$ in the $k$-th iteration; but, it still manages to implement gradient tracking in an implicit manner. \rev{This new dynamics proposed in this paper leads to: (i) reduction in the data stored, and (ii) reduction in the data broadcast, for each node.
+While previous \sa{row-stochastic methods~\cite{xin2019distributedNEST,xi2018linear,xin2019frost,lu2020nesterov}} crucially depend on the gradient tracking technique to establish linear rate, in this paper we achieve the same result through introducing a novel momentum term \sa{which leads to \emph{implicit} gradient tracking}, \sa{i.e., FRSD does \emph{not} employ gradient tracking \emph{explicitly} at the node level\fin{--hence, it does not require any computation simultaneously involving $\nabla f_{i}(\bm{x}_{i}(k+1))$ and $\nabla f_{i}(\bm{x}_{i}(k))$ for any node $i\in\cV$ in the $k$-th iteration;} but, it still manages to implement gradient tracking in an \textit{implicit} manner. \rev{This new dynamics proposed in this paper leads to: (i) reduction in the data stored, and (ii) reduction in the data broadcast, for each node.
 More precisely, FRSD does not need to store $\bm{x}$ iterate from the previous iteration while it is needed for all other methods explicitly using the gradient tracking term; furthermore, FRSD also eliminates the need for broadcasting a variable related to gradient tracking.
 In summary, in FRSD any agent-$i$ only needs to store a $2p+n$-dimensional vector, and to broadcast $n+p$-dimensional vector.
 Comparing with the other row-stochastic methods Xi-\rev{r}ow, FROZEN, and D-DNGT, communication requirement decreases from $2p+n$ to $p+n$.
-For settings where $p\gg n$, e.g., $n\approx 100$ nodes collectively solving an image/video processing problem with $p\approx 10^6$, this reduction is significant. \rev{The} reduction in storage requirement is even more significant, see Table~\ref{table:comparison}.}}
+For settings where $p\gg n$, e.g., $n\approx 100$ nodes collectively solving an image/video processing problem with $p\approx 10^6$, this reduction is significant. \rev{The} reduction in storage requirement is even more significant, see Table~\ref{table:comparison}.}} \sa{In the numerical tests, we empirically show that FRSD is competitive against the other state-of-the-art methods: \fin{Xi-row~\cite{xi2018linear}, D-DNGT~\cite{lu2020nesterov}, FROZEN and $\mathcal{ABN}$~\cite{xin2019distributedNEST}, $\mathcal{AB}$~\cite{xin2018linear}, $\mathcal{AB}$m~\cite{xin2019distributed}, Push-DIGing~\cite{nedic2017achieving} and Push-Pull~\cite{pu2020push}.}}